 COPY TO USE

-Your company would like to keep clients informed about it’s products and operations.
-If you want to be included on these communications list please update your details here.
+“Our company would like to keep clients informed about its products and operations.
+If you want to be included on this communications list please update your details here.”

 If you have received an email from a customer which asks for information to be forwarded to another person in absence of an opted-in customer, that is considered the opt-in of a deputy.
 This email would need to be archived in your Single Customer View in your database system.
 You will need to provide these details if a data request from that person is ever received by your company.